muyeyifeng/Endnote_Journal_Abbreviation_Matching/README.md

     3.Run the main() function.

     4.The matching results are saved in Journal_abbreviation.txt, and the unmatched journals are saved in Unmatched_journals.yml.

     5.Unmatched journals need to be manually searched and added.
 The original intention of this project is to satisfy its own use and will not actively improve the journal list (Journal_abbreviation.yml).

-    6.Clear the default journal list in Endnote (Library->Open Term Lists->Journals Term Lists->Select All->Delete Term), and import Journal_abbreviation.txt (Library->Open Term Lists->Journals Term Lists->Lists ->Import List...)
+    6.Clear the default journal list in Endnote (Library->Open Term Lists->Journals Term Lists->Select All->Delete Term),
+    and import The_result_of_this_run.txt (Library->Open Term Lists->Journals Term Lists->Lists ->Import List...)

 使用方法（Endnote x20）：